Best Prime Day deals for under $100

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.

 Sian Babish writes for BestReviews.
-BestReviews has helped millions of consumers simplify their purchasing decisions, saving them time and money.
+BestReviews has helped millions of consumers simplify their purchasing decisions, saving people time and money.